 Our free comma separator tool will automatically convert a column or list to CSV (comma-separated values) list.
 Just copy your column of data and watch the conversion happen.
-You can even do the reverse and convert a delimited list to a vertical column.
+You can even do the reverse and convert a delimited list to a column.

 Enter/Get Column Data Here…